NashTech-Labs/SetWebsiteVariables.ado/README.md

 | websiteWorkloadName | string | | | Optional | |
 | product.name | string | | | Required | |

-  These parameters provide multiple use case options for the setvariables templates pipeline, enable/disable flags for the utilization of different templates as per the requirements.
+  These parameters provide multiple use case options for the template, enable/disable flags for the utilization of different templates as per the requirements.

 ## Use Cases